nicolas-angelo/puck/README.md

 - 🖱️ **Drag and drop**: Visual editing for your existing React component library
 - 🌐 **Integrations**: Load your content from a 3rd party headless CMS
-- ✍️ **Inline editing**: Author content directly via puck for convenience
+- ✍️ **Inline editing**: Author content directly via Puck for convenience
 - ⭐️ **No vendor lock-in**: Self-host or integrate with your existing application

 [See demo](https://puck-editor-demo.vercel.app/edit)